 Winter Conference participants were given the opportunity to share written and recorded memories of Enid.
 Below, listen to some stories that were recorded at the event.

 APRIL'S MEMBERS OF THE MONTH: Andrea Scott & Bill Suhr, Champlain Orchards (Shoreham, VT)

 Members of NOFA Vermont will vote to elect 3 new members to the Board of Directors.

-Get some great deals on items left over from NOFA Vermont’s annual Bulk Order, a buying program that gives members and the general public the chance to purchase quality farm and garden products that meet the National Organic Standards at volume discounts.
+Get some great deals on items left over from NOFA-VT’s annual Bulk Order, a buying program that gives NOFA-VT members and the general public the chance to purchase quality farm and garden products that meet the National Organic Standards at volume discounts.

 New study: Pesticide levels in children and adults drop dramatically after one week of eating organic

 MARCH'S MEMBERS OF THE MONTH: Amy Huyffer & Earl Ransom, Strafford Organic Creamery/Rock Bottom Farm (Strafford, VT)

 FEBRUARY'S MEMBER OF THE MONTH: Christine Bourque & Adam Farris, Blue Heron Farm (Grand Isle)